asyncapi/generator/docs/usage.md

 - <template>: Name of the generator template like for example @asyncapi/html-template or https://github.com/asyncapi/html-template

 - <options>:
-  -V, --version                  output the Generator version -d, --disable-hook [hooks...]  disable a specific hook type or hooks from a given hook type --debug                        enable more specific errors in the console -i, --install                  install the template and its dependencies (defaults to false)
+  -V, --version                  output the generator version -d, --disable-hook [hooks...]  disable a specific hook type or hooks from a given hook type --debug                        enable more specific errors in the console -i, --install                  install the template and its dependencies (defaults to false)